antoine-buisson/cassiopee-decentralized-identity/README.md

 The need to run Aries Toolbox locally will add a new dependency to our list.
 To run this lab you need to have [nodejs](https://nodejs.org/) and [npm](https://www.npmjs.com/) (node package manager) installed.
 If you don’t have those installed on your system already, follow the instructions [here](https://www.npmjs.com/get-npm) to install them.

 ## Instructions

+This [Video of the demonstration](https://www.youtube.com/watch?v=wlFwevC4IMM) can help you with the instructions.
+But it has no sound, so make sure you follow the written instructions as well.

 Please open up two terminals running bash, and we’ll start in the first.